1,000+ Opportunities

 The Nebraska Arts Council also monitors Sponsor Evaluations of AiS/C residencies to ensure that Roster Artists meet high professional standards.
 More from "Grant Opportunity"

-Based on current listing details, eligibility includes: Nebraska nonprofit organizations with federal tax-exempt status, public agencies, governmental subdivisions, and accredited PreK-12 schools; artists must be on the Nebraska Arts Council Artist Roster.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nebraska nonprofit organizations with federal tax-exempt status, public agencies, governmental subdivisions, and accredited PreK-12 schools; artists must be on the Nebraska Arts Council Artist Roster.
+Confirm the full requirements in the official notice before applying.